vite-pwa/docs/frameworks/nuxt.md

 To register the PWA web manifest in your Nuxt 3 application, `@vite-pwa/nuxt` provides `VitePwaManifest.ts` functional component, you should add it to your `app.vue` or to all layouts files.

 ::: tip
-You can enable `registerWebManifestInRouteRules` property in PWA configuration to register the web manifest in Nuxt `routeRules`.
+You can enable `registerWebManifestInRouteRules` property in PWA configuration to register the web manifest in Nitro `routeRules` property: useful for example if your application is deployed to Netlify.
 :::